This status review is in response to a petition to list 81 species as threatened or endangered…

 The average lifespan of coelacanths is estimated to be 48 years of age.
 Female coleacanths reach maturity between 16 and 19 years and give birth to live young after a very lengthy gestation period of 3 years, which is the longest gestation period of any vertebrate species.

-Historically, fisheries bycatch in has been the most significant threat to the coelacanth.
-The Tanzanian DPS in particular is subject to bycatch in the Tanzanian shark gillnet fishery, which has been expanding over the last decade.
+Historically, fisheries bycatch has been the most significant threat to the coelacanth.
+The Tanzanian distinct population segment in particular is subject to bycatch in the Tanzanian shark gillnet fishery, which has been expanding over the last decade.

-The Tanzanian DPS may experience direct habitat loss due to deep-water port construction, including submarine blasting and channel dredging known to occur in coelacanth habitat.
+The Tanzanian distinct population segment may experience direct habitat loss due to deep-water port construction, including submarine blasting and channel dredging known to occur in coelacanth habitat.

 Regulatory Actions & Documents